-Financial liabilities at amortised cost: financial liabilities deriving from the purchase of goods or contracting of services as part of the Company's ordinary course of business.
-This category also includes non-trade payables that are neither derivative nor equity instruments.
 These liabilities are initially recognised at fair value, adjusted for directly attributable transaction costs, and are subsequently measured at amortised cost using the effective interest rate method.
+The effective interest rate is that which exactly discounts estimated future cash payments through the expected life of the financial instrument to the net carrying amount of the financial liability.

 Nevertheless, trade payables which are due within less than one year and do not carry a contractual interest rate are carried at their nominal value upon initial recognition and for subsequent measurement purposes, when the effect of not discounting the cash flows is not material.